ram-kumar-m/ENDGAME/README.md

 > All spaces, tabs, and newlines were left intentionally as python unlike english use spaces after every word.
 Allowing the model to figure it out.

+>Only code < 251 chars long are used for training.
 - All the cleaning and creation of csv for training can be found at [here](crc%20check.ipynb).

 ## Custom Embedding